 Tim Stuart, chief financial officer of Xbox, said in the report: “We are developing an ecosystem within the gaming industry that connects developers and publishers to game performance.
 Providing near real-time access to data greatly improves the process’ effectiveness and insights that lead to a more enriching experience for the partners.”

 That was not all.
 Microsoft also revealed at the same time it had partnered with the mighty Ubisoft to use its Azure Cloud blockchain technology for the French company’s own in-house royalties distribution.
-So not only is Microsoft already using the blockchain to handle its in-house finances for Xbox, but it’s being leveraged by third-parties to handle their royalty distribution.
+So not only was Microsoft already using the blockchain to handle its in-house finances for Xbox, but it was being leveraged by third-parties to handle their royalty distribution.

 (For example, think of how every dollar that comes in to Ubisoft from Microsoft for Just Dance needs to be sliced up and send out by Ubisoft to all the music labels, sub-contractors and so forth.)